simonewebdesign/simonewebdesign/source/_posts/2014-12-01-making-a-game-from-scratch-in-html5.md

 ```

-This is how I've implemented it by using a vector library I found on the Web (find the <a rel="external nofollow" href="https://github.com/dudeOMG/pong/blob/master/js/vector2.js">source code on GitHub</a>).
+This is how I've implemented it by using a vector library I found on the Web (find the <a rel="external" href="https://github.com/dudeOMG/pong/blob/master/js/vector2.js">source code on GitHub</a>).
 Given a paddle's normal, it will reflect any vector, but you have to make sure the paddle's normal is a unit vector (in other words, it's *normalized*).

 ## Conclusion

 I hope you enjoyed this article.
 Who's following my blog since the beginning will probably remember [my first blog post](/playing-around-with-javascript/).
 It was more than 2 years ago, and at that time I was really excited by the idea to build a game with JavaScript.
 I finally did it, and it has been fun indeed!
 However, I learned a big lesson: although it was fun, it wasn't really worth reinventing the wheel.
 So, if you got through all this tutorial, first of all congratulations!
 Secondly, consider using a game engine.
 Thirdly, maybe consider *not* using JavaScript... just use whatever you feel comfortable with.
-For instance, if you like the Ruby language (I do!) you could use <a rel="external nofollow" href="//opalrb.org/">Opal</a>, a Ruby to JavaScript compiler.
+For instance, if you like the Ruby language (I do!) you could use <a rel="external" href="//opalrb.org/">Opal</a>, a Ruby to JavaScript compiler.

 ## Demo and source code

 You can [play the game here](/games/pong/).

-The <a rel="external nofollow" href="https://github.com/dudeOMG/pong">full source code</a> is on GitHub so you can clone it, fork it and even make your own from scratch, if you feel like it's worth your time.
-If you are interested in the simple way, checkout the <a rel="external nofollow" href="https://github.com/dudeOMG/pong/releases/tag/v1.0">v1.0 release</a>.
+The <a rel="external" href="https://github.com/dudeOMG/pong">full source code</a> is on GitHub so you can clone it, fork it and even make your own from scratch, if you feel like it's worth your time.
+If you are interested in the simple way, checkout the <a rel="external" href="https://github.com/dudeOMG/pong/releases/tag/v1.0">v1.0 release</a>.
 The hard way is in the master branch.

 As always, if you have any thoughts or questions, feel free to leave a comment below.